 Between 2002 and 2012, I was selling Shiver Soap in church basements, community centres and small festivals as a hobby artisan.
 I created the Half Moon based on what I wanted from craft show: a high level of organization from leaders, strong advertising effort despite small budgets and most importantly, I wanted innovation, affordability and a sense of community.
 The craft shows that appealed to me most and where I felt “I fit in” were just too expensive.
 The first Half Moon Market was hosted at Luxalune in South Osborne.

 I have a day job that I really like (on most days) so I don’t rely on this show to pay my bills.
 This is a genuine labor of love.

 In February 2016 Luxalune shut its doors to go into full time beer production as Farmery Beer.
 I secured a venue at The Black Rabbit but after it closed suddenly, I was a little screwed.
 I had 25 artisans paid and committed and no venue.
-Then I found the Kings Head and the Half Moon found its home base.
+Then I found the Kings Head Pub.

 As a customer, imagine browsing one of a kind local artisans with a glass of draft.
 Twenty-foot ceilings fill with sunlight and outside you hear the hum of Winnipeg’s historical exchange district.
 As an artisan, imagine being part of a vibrant sale.
 In between customers you can order a glass of Shiraz from the bar or help yourself to complimentary refreshements.